khushi2109L/Hospital_analysis/README.md

 **📈 Visuals Included**

-1.Bar charts for average/median wait times by Time Bands and Age Profile 2.Donut chart for waiting list by case type
+1.Bar charts for average/median wait times by Time Bands and Age Profile

+2.Donut chart for waiting list by case type

-3.KPI cards for totals and performance snapshots 4.Drill down filter by Case Type and Speciality Name
+3.KPI cards for totals and performance snapshots

+4.Drill down filter by Case Type and Speciality Name

 **🛠️ Tools & Technologies**

-1.Power BI Desktop
-2.DAX Measures for calculating averages, medians, and dynamic filters
+Power BI Desktop , DAX Measures for calculating averages, medians, and dynamic filters

 **🚀 Advancements & Enhancements**

-1.Cascading filters and interactive drill-through pages 2.Improved UI with consistent visuals and storytelling elements 3.Data quality checks and clean transformation pipeline 4.Performance tuning to reduce model size and load time
+Cascading filters and interactive drill-through pages .
+Improved UI with consistent visuals and storytelling elements .
+Data quality checks and clean transformation pipeline .
+Performance tuning to reduce model size and load time